katiarp/Ufos/README.md

 ![Image_name](Resources/four_filters.png)

-This website provides the ability to search by date, state, city, and shape of UFO.
+This website provides the ability to search by country, state, city, and shape of UFO.
 To perform a search, the user enters a text in any of the search boxes and hits enter or sets the cursor in any other search box to refine the search, the table is then updated with only the records that match any or all the search criteria.

 Here’s a screenshot of a search done by a user looking for a specific UFO sighting that had an unusual triangle shape that happened in San Diego, CA.